NevinSelby/NevinSelby/README.md

 I am a student pursuing B.Tech in Computer Science in the Indian Institute of Information Technology, Kottayam.<br><br>

 ### Whats going on:
-- 📖 Learning Machine Learning and Computer Vision.
+- 📖 Learning WebScraping, Automation, Machine Learning and Computer Vision.
 - 👾 All of my projects are available on Github.
 - 📫 How to reach me: nvnsly@gmail.com